Are you ready to go driving Bulgaria on an unforgettable road trip adventure?

 Another great option is the Rhodope Mountains, which offer incredible scenery and plenty of hiking and outdoor activities.
 This route takes you from Plovdiv to Smolyan, so it’s perfect for exploring more of the country.

 If you’re looking for a shorter trip, the Valley of the Roses is definitely worth checking out.
-This route takes you from Kazanluk to Shipka, it’s famous for its beautiful roses.
+This route takes you from Kazanluk to Shipka, which is famous for its beautiful roses.
 You’ll also get to see some incredible historical sites along the way.

 Bulgaria has plenty to offer whichever route you choose, and driving is a great way to see it all.